Bees For Sale?

 Research Service, 1 alfalfa leafcutter bee can do the job of 20

-honey bees - you can read more about that on my page about leafcutter bees.
+honey bees.
+You can read more about that on my page about leafcutter bees.
+Further information is also available on my pages about bee pollination.

 It seems, however, that increasingly, and with the troubles experienced